apache/directory-fortress-core/README-MULTITENANCY.md

  description: ACME 123 tenant context
  ```

-3. Now you may use the load utility to initialize the basic DIT.
+3. Now you may use the fortress load utility to initialize the DIT for that particular tenant.
 For example:

  ```
  <addcontainer>